anle9650/InveStats/README.md

 ## Demo

-A demo of the app can be visited at: https://investats2.herokuapp.com
+Demo of the app hosted at: https://investats2.herokuapp.com

 ## Usage